MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started-trial.md

 ---
 title: "Create and configure a trial of Customer Insights"
-description: "Steps to get a trial subscription for Dynamics 365 Customer Insights and configure it ." ms.date: 06/29/2021 ms.reviewer: mhart ms.service: customer-insights
+description: "Steps to get a trial subscription for Dynamics 365 Customer Insights and configure it." ms.date: 06/29/2021 ms.reviewer: mhart ms.service: customer-insights